NL33/electron-git/z-next.md

 # Get email

+--working email process on front end
+--make lambda work to send info to dynamoDB and topic on discourse --move any info in lambda function into environmental variables (see prior examples for that) --put serverless on github
+--put lambda function into environmental variable?

 # Bug: if open project window, can't get rid of basic window.

 # Bug: navigator keyboard functions, lines 78 and 98